hytechcamps/automated-testing/README.md

 - Cypress

 ## Cypress Project
-The actual Cypress code project is in the [CypressProject](CypressProject/) folder.
+The actual Cypress code project is in the [Hy-Tech Camp](Hy-TechCamp/) folder.
 To run the tests, open that folder in the command line and enter `npx cypress open` after installing all the necessary software.

 ## Student Content
 Student-facing content is available at [hytechcamps.github.io](https://hytechcamps.github.io/automated-testing).